Kdecherf/blog.kdecherf.com/content/blog/2012-11-06-mount-a-luks-partition-with-a-password-protected-gpg-encrypted-key-using-systemd/index.markdown

+---
-Title: Mount a LUKS partition with a password-protected GPG-encrypted key using systemd
+title: "Mount a LUKS partition with a password-protected GPG-encrypted key using systemd"
-Date: 2012-11-06 22:12
-Category: Blog
+date: 2012-11-06T22:12:00+01:00
+tags:
+- luks
+- systemd
-Tags: luks, systemd, linux
+- linux
+---

 I recently took a good resolution for my laptop: increase the security of some sensitive data using LUKS.
 Because I'm using a password-protected gpg-encrypted key, I can't use any automatic mount tool like dracut or automount so I use a bunch of systemd service files.